James Heimbold — Duty, Honor, Country

 “Freedom isn’t free.”

-Jim’s family includes his twin brother, Joseph, Jr. and sister, Jeanne.
+Born a proud son of New Jersey in February 1943, Jim graduated from Red Bank Catholic High School in 1961 and attended Steven’s Institute of Technology in Hoboken, NJ.
+His family included his twin brother, Joseph, Jr. and sister, Jeanne.
 His parents, Joseph and Jeanne, moved to Monmouth Beach in 1943 and raised their family on Shorelands.
 A marketing idea man supreme, Mr. Heimbold, Sr., developed the ground-breaking “tiger in your tank” slogan and ad campaign for Exxon gas in the 1960s.

-“Jim was a guy who never let you down,” said his older sister, Jeanne Boehles, a former teacher and borough resident who now presents his award during annual graduation exercises in Monmouth each.
+“Jim was a guy who never let you down,” said his older sister, Jeanne Boehles, a former teacher and borough resident who now presents his award during annual graduation exercises in Monmouth Beach.
 “He was an extraordinary human being.
 To this day I miss him so very much.
 Citizenship was very important to Jim.
 And I never saw him lose his temper with another person.
 So many people loved him and gravitated to him.”

 Jeanne said that her brother would be very proud of his daughter, who is today a mother of two sons and a teacher (and an Alaska resident).
 “She’s really a chip off the old block — a very strong and decent person,” Jeanne explained.
 “Jim left a very fine legacy.”